Not-Karm/EcoRide/README.md

 * `GET /uniqueLocalities`: Retrieves a list of unique user localities.
 * `GET /uniqueDestinations`: Retrieves a list of unique user destinations.

-For any inquiries, please reach out at karmrajput13@gmail.com
+For any questions, please reach out at karmrajput13@gmail.com